 If you’re the director of a company registered with UK Companies House, you’ll be eligible for a Registered Business account.
-UK-based sole traders and freelancers with a valid UK residential address who are registered with HMRC are eligible for a Sole Trader account.
+Partnerships registered with Companies House (LLPs) are also eligible for a Registered Business account.
+UK-based sole traders and freelancers with a valid UK residential address, who are registered with HMRC, are eligible for a Sole Trader account.

 For both account types, you’ll need to be aged 18 or above, have a valid UK phone number, and hold a device registered to a UK App or Google Play store.